Caleb-Kronstad/Caleb-Kronstad/README.md

 ## About Me
-I'm an undergraduate computer science student at University of North Carolina at Charlotte working towards a Bachelor of Science in Computer Science.
+I'm an undergraduate computer science student at the University of North Carolina at Charlotte working towards a Bachelor of Science in Computer Science.
 I typically work on graphics programming projects and game development.

 ## Currently Working On
 * [Portfolio](https://github.com/Caleb-Kronstad/calebkronstad.com)